 State and national rice yields are shown in Figure 1, for 1950 and every five years since.
-The highest national average yield was year depending on many factors: marketing quotas, government acreage allotments, export demand, production deficiency payments, acreage reduction programs, water availability, and the 'freedom-to-farm' government policy.
+The highest national average yield was reported in 2000 at 6,990 kg/ha for 1.25 M ha.
+Seventy-three percent of the rice year depending on many factors: marketing quotas, government hectarage allotments, export demand, production deficiency payments, hectarage reduction programs, water availability, and the government "freedom-tofarm" policy.
 Production costs vary among the rice producing states and are influenced by factors such as seeding method, soil type, and variety-dependent nitrogen (N) rate.
-Average U.S. price per hundred weight (cwt) ranged from \$2.00 in the early 1920s to a high of over \$12.80 in 1980.
-It is currently around \$6.00/cwt (Figure 3).
-Total direct production costs (excluding fixed expenses: tractors, implements, self-propelled equipment, and irrigation systems) have varied from about \$290 to \$388/A/year.
-Fertilizer costs have ranged from about \$44/A for N-only programs to \$66/A for N, phosphorus (P), potassium (K), sulfur (S), and zinc (Zn) programs in the Midsouth to \$86/A for N and P programs in California.
+Average U.S. price per quintal ranged from US\$4.40 in the early 1920s to a high of over US\$28.22 in 1980.
+It is currently around Figure 3.
+Average U.S. US\$13.22 (Figure 3).
+Total direct production costs (excluding fixed rice price.
+Source: USDAexpenses: tractors, implements, self-propelled equipment, and irriga- NASS. tion systems) have ranged from about US\$716 to US\$958/ha/year.
+Fertilizer costs have ranged from about US\$109/ha for N-only programs to US\$163/ha for N, phosphorus (P), potassium (K), sulfur (S), and zinc (Zn) programs in the Midsouth, to US\$212 for N and P programs in California.
 Fertilization costs account for about 13 to 26 percent of the annual direct production costs.